mushcatshiro/CS-basics/Software Engineering/aws/compute.md

 EC2 instance naming is intepreted as
 `{instance class}{generation}.{size within instance class}` e.g. `M2.2xLarge`.

+#### Status Check

+Helps to determine if EC2 has any problem that prevent instance running apps.
+Checks are automated and built in, it runs at every minute to return a pass or fail status.
+If all check passes the overall status of instance is `OK`.
+If one or more failed the overall status is `Impaired`.

 ### Instance Classes

 - general purposes (`T*`)